chipsalliance/aib-phy-hardware/how2use/README.txt

 1) cd sim_dcc
 2) make

-sim_modelsim: 1 channel connects with AIB model simulated with modelsim simulator The modelsim simulator is the most restricted.
-Modified design files that adding timescale.
-How to run:
-1) cd sim_modelsim
-2) ./run.sh

 sim_mod2mod: This test show how master model works with slave model.
 How to run:
 1) cd sim_mod2mod